Choose from the following frequently asked questions about self-employment tax and Schedule SE.

 Does Schedule SE generate for K-1 income from a partnership?

 Schedule SE generates from a K1P screen if there is an amount included on line 14 with code A - Net Earnings (loss) from self-employment.
 The amount on line 14a may differ from the total income (loss) included on line 1 Ordinary income or loss.
-Only the income included as SE income will flow to Schedule SE, Section A, Line 2.
+Only the income included as SE income will flow to Schedule SE, Section A, Line 1a or 2 depending on if the taxpayer is a general or limited partner.
+See the Schedule SE instructions for additional information.

 How do I get the 1040 to show Schedule C income for a notary is exempt from self-employment taxes?

 On screen C, towards the center of the bottom of the screen, you will see an Exempt notary income checkbox.
-If there is enough income that SE tax would be incurred, the literal EXEMPT-NOTARY appears on line Schedule 4, line 57 (Form 1040, line 57 in Drake17 and prior).
+If there is enough income that SE tax would be incurred, the literal EXEMPT-NOTARY appears on Schedule 2 (Form 1040), line 4 (Schedule 4, line 57 in Drake 18, Form 1040, line 57 in Drake17 and prior).
 It will appear to the left of where the SE tax would be displayed.
 The field may be display zero if there is no other source of income requiring payment of SE.

 Why am I getting a self-employment tax on foreign income?